 Amy Uyematsu

-Amy Uyematsu is a sansei poet and teacher from Los Angeles.
-She has six published collections, including her most recent, That Blue Trickster Time.
+Amy Uyematsu was a sansei poet and teacher from Los Angeles.
+She had six published collections, including her most recent, That Blue Trickster Time.
 Her first poetry collection, 30 Miles from J-Town, won the 1992 Nicholas Roerich Poetry Prize.
 Active in Asian American Studies when it first emerged in the late 60s, she was co-editor of the widely-used UCLA anthology, Roots: An Asian American Reader.
 Her essay, “The Emergence of Yellow Power in America” (1969), has appeared in numerous publications.

 Amy was a poetry editor of Greenmakers: Japanese American Gardeners in Southern California (2000).
 In 2012 Amy was recognized by the Friends of the Little Tokyo Branch Library for her writing contributions to the Japanese American community.
 Amy taught high school math for LA Unified Schools for 32 years.
 She has also taught creative writing classes for the Little Tokyo Service Center.
+She passed away in June 2023.

-Updated January 2023
+Updated December 2023

 Nikkei Uncovered: a poetry column